savonet/book/streaming.md

 seem surprising because this information is already present in the type of sources, as explained above.
-However, for efficiency reasons, we drop types during execution, which means that we do not have access to this and have to compute it again (this is only done at startup and is quite inexpensive anyway): some sources need this information in order to know in which format they should generate the stream or decode data.
+However, for efficiency reasons, we drop types during execution, which means that we do not have access to this and have to compute it again (this is only done once at startup and is quite inexpensive anyway): some sources need this information in order to know in which format they should generate the stream or decode data.
 The computation of the kind is performed in two phases: we first determine the _content kind_ which are the necessary